 - Unsatisfactory results that may necessitate additional procedures

 Other risks specific to BBL are outlined below:

 - Fat absorption – may be as much as 50% – which may produce asymmetry, making this procedure more difficult to predict.
 Two to three fat grafting sessions are recommended over time to attain the desired "look"

 - Any complications or changes in shape may require additional surgery.

 - Rarely, fat migration into the blood vessels causes blockage.
 This complication can lead to severe health issues.
-Dr. Gruber will discuss this issue at your consultation.
+Dr. Gruber or Dr. Hamwi will discuss this issue at your consultation.